Multi-Atlas Brain Network Classification through Consistency Distillation and Complementary Information Fusion: Methodology

 \subsection{Disentangle Transformer with Identity Embedding}

 \textbf{Identity Embedding.} In graph Transformer models, positional embedding is commonly used to encode the topological information of the graph.
-However, designs like distance-based, centrality-based, and eigenvector-based positional embeddings~\citep{li2020distance,ying2021transformers,wang2022equivariant} are impractical for brain networks due to their high density (always fully connected).
+However, designs like distance-based, centrality-based, and eigenvector-based positional embeddings~\cite{li2020distance,ying2021transformers,wang2022equivariant} are impractical for brain networks due to their high density (always fully connected).
 Correlation-based brain networks already contain sufficient positional information for ROIs, making general positional embeddings both costly and redundant.
-Instead, we propose a learnable identity embedding that adaptively learns a unique identity for each ROI, aligning nodes in the same ROI across the same atlas.
+Instead, we propose a learnable identity embedding that adaptively learns a unique identity for each ROI, aligning nodes in different subjects that correspond to the same ROI in the same atlas.
 This embedding assigns the same identity to nodes within the same ROI.
+The design is inspired by the concept of word embeddings in natural language processing~\cite{mikolov2013efficient}, where each word is assigned an independent learnable representation.
 As shown in Eq. (\ref{eq:id_enc}), we introduce a parameter matrix $\boldsymbol{W}_{ID}$ to encode node identities alongside original node features $\boldsymbol{X}$, with $\operatorname{MLP}(\cdot)$ denoting a multilayer perceptron (MLP).

 \textbf{Disentangle Transformer.} Introducing learnable tokens in the input sequence of a Transformer has been a method used to capture global information.
-In natural language processing,~\citet{burtsev2020memory} first utilized a learnable $[CLS]$ token to improve machine translation tasks.
-In computer vision,~\citet{darcet2023vision} introduced register tokens to avoid recycling tokens from low-informative areas.
+In natural language processing, Burtsev et al. \cite{burtsev2020memory} first utilized a learnable $[CLS]$ token to improve machine translation tasks.
+In computer vision, Darcet et al. \cite{darcet2023vision} introduced register tokens to avoid recycling tokens from low-informative areas.
 Motivated by these prior works, we propose a disentangle Transformer to filter out inconsistent atlas-specific information by introducing incompatible nodes.
 We elaborate this module in Figure \ref{fig:framework}b.
 Specifically, given an identity-encoded graph feature matrix $\boldsymbol{H}_{ID} \in \mathbb{R}^{n \times d}$, where $n$ is the number of nodes and $d$ is the hidden dimension, we add $r$ learnable incompatible nodes $\boldsymbol{W}_{INC} \in \mathbb{R}^{r \times d}$ to the feature matrix: